Plymouth Meeting Mall

-Plymouth Meeting Mall is a 948000 sqft shopping mall in the community of Plymouth Meeting in Plymouth Township, Pennsylvania, approximately 17 mi northwest of Center City, Philadelphia.
-It is located at Germantown Pike and Hickory Road, near the Mid-County Interchange between the Pennsylvania Turnpike (I-276) and the Northeast Extension/Blue Route (I-476).
-The mall was built by The Rouse Company in 1966.
-The mall features a fountain and a carousel.
+The Plymouth Meeting Mall is a 948000 sqft shopping mall that is located in the community of Plymouth Meeting in Plymouth Township, Pennsylvania, approximately 17 mi northwest of Center City, Philadelphia.

+It is situated at the intersection Germantown Pike and Hickory Road, near the Mid-County Interchange between the Pennsylvania Turnpike (I-276) and the Northeast Extension/Blue Route (I-476).